Researching App Keywords

 Monitor a broad set of search terms in your ASO Tool.

-Regularly update (once a week or at least every second week) your app store metadata and try out keywords in various metadata.
+Regularly update (once a week or at least every second week) your app stores metadata and try out keywords in various metadata.

 Your app just won’t rank for a keyword even though you have it in a crucial metadata field already?
 Get rid of it and try another one.